devisscher/old_devisscher.github.io/_posts/blog/2017-06-06-camping-trip-checklist.markdown

 Please feel free to comment your additions.
-You never know, I may have forgotten stuff.
+I may have forgotten stuff.

 <script>